 The 1970’s and ‘80’s were an important time for Epsilon Chapter.
 At the national and local level, a great deal of work was done to modernize and improve the experience of fraternity members.
 This work culminated in 1991 with the adoption of the Brotherhood Program by the national fraternity.
 One of the central tenets of this program was the elimination of a pledge period prior to membership in Alpha Gamma Rho.
 Today, young men who accept an invitation to join the fraternity are initiated as full members with all the rights and privileges of the older members, without any hazing.

 In 1993, the chapter instituted the Epsilon Hall of Fame.
 This is the highest honor an alumnus can receive from the chapter, and is awarded every five years.
 Four men received it the first time it was awarded: Brother Omar Orlando Churchill for his help in building the chapter house and for caring for it during the war, and Brothers Stephen K. Bjornson, Gerald C. Puppe, and Allan R. Johnson, who are the three Epsilon alumni so far to have served the national fraternity as Grand President.
 Brother Harold Schafer was inducted in 1998 for paying off the mortgage on the house and for his success in business.
 The most recent recipient, Brother Keith Bjerke, was recognized in 2003 for his achievements at the state and national level, as well as his work for the university.

-Epsilon Chapter is already looking forward to its centennial in 2013.
+Epsilon Chapter enjoyed its centennial in 2013.
 Undergraduate members and alumni are actively working together on housing, recruitment, and quality programs to ensure that Epsilon’s second century is as successful as the first in fulfilling the fraternity’s purpose “To make better men…”